 Remember that what you spend on your remodel should be in line with your restaurant’s price point.
 A quick service restaurant doesn’t need to splurge on aesthetics to meet customers’ expectations the way a high-end dinner spot might.

 The average restaurant remodel takes six to eight weeks to complete.
 Unless your plans are pretty minor, you’ll almost certainly have to close for at least part of the work.
-The prospect of shutting off your revenue stream sounds frightening, but a report by Delaget found that restaurants that closed during a renovation saw a much larger increase in sales once work was complete than those that stayed open.
+The prospect of shutting off your revenue stream sounds frightening, but a report by The Restaurant Times found that restaurants that recently renovated saw a 10-20% increase in sales once work was complete.

 The biggest reason to close is that, between the noise, dust and limited use of equipment, you won’t be able to provide the same level of service during a renovation.
 Poor service does much more to drive away customers than the prospect of waiting for a grand reopening.